LukeShead/Object-Oriented-programming-and-design-patterns/README.md

 This will be a repo that will cover aspects on object-oriented programming, the design stage of developing and patterns within design

-## What is Object oriented programming
+## What is Object oriented programming and the paradigm for it

 Object oriented programming is a programming format that bases most of the functions and functionality of the program into certain objects that are within the program.
 By doing this it adds extra uses that can only be used when dealing with objects.
 OOP is more commonly used within the programs that are interactive like gaming programs as the objects and classes within them prove to be a more efficient way of developing them.